 There are several ways of doing pranayam, but the basic concept remains the same.
 You sit on your asan, in your darkened room, sit in your chosen yogic posture, Ardha-padmasan, Siddhasan or Padmasan.
 Then you inhale/ Purak, retain the breath/ Kumbhak and then exhale/ Rechak in a specific pattern.
-This Pranayam is quite a serious exercise where you are manipulating the pran/vital energy in your body so there are a few things you should be aware of.
+This Pranayam is quite a serious ‘vital exercise’ (it is in fact a Yog) where you are manipulating the pran/vital energy in your body so there are a few things you should be aware of.

 Pranayam pattern One –

 You should start with the relatively gentle Anulom/Vilom Pranayam first.
 The thumb is used to close the right nostril and the little and ring fingers together close the left nostril.
 Anyone can do this irrespective of physical fitness.

 - Close your right nostril and breathe slowly in from your left,